toltalchaos/shop-os/README.md

 # todo:

-- add footer for Copywright and contact information (shopOs specific)
-    - create email stuff for shopOS

 - utilize external DB (firestore?
 AWS? custom API and DB?)
     - convert the invintory to not use a static json file
     - modularize things to dynamically populate the names, colours, photos
         - from commented out API call
+    - add user account for item management login (probably in the footer?)
+        - login window component

+        - store credentials (localstorage for now?)

+        - new page for item management
+            - list of existing items -> edit button
+                - adjust counts on items
+                - adjust text/photos/prices on items
+            - +new item button+ (accordion?)
+                - price
+                - featured
+                - desc
+                - photo
+                - quantity

     - utilize external DB for item management? - photos, invintory, ect...
         - user account
         - photos
         - invintory management
-    - add user account for item management login (probably in the footer)

 - cart/checkout
     - add count capabilities for the items available and in the cart